-In response to the congressional bill to repeal the Affordable Care Act, Physicians for Reproductive Health Board Chair Dr. Willie Parker issued the following statement:
+In response to the Senate Judiciary Committee hearings on the nomination of Judge Neil Gorsuch to the Supreme Court, Board Chair of Physicians for Reproductive Health Dr. Willie Parker issued the following statement:

 Signup form module